5h0ov/Career-Crafters/README.md

 ## 🏆 **Part of SoftCode Hack 2.0** 🏆

-We are excited to be participating in SoftCode Hack 2.0, an innovative hackathon where we are dedicated to building and expanding "Code-crafters" to empower users in their career journeys.
+We are excited to be participating in SoftCode Hack 2.0, an innovative hackathon where we are dedicated to building and expanding "Career-crafters" to empower users in their career journeys.